fred-lev/example-voting-app/README.md

 ![image](https://user-images.githubusercontent.com/42792052/152315740-8116bff6-f266-4d70-a06c-ddb0b084e2f6.png)

 ## Run the app in k8s

-The folder k8s-specifications contains the yaml specifications of the Voting App's services.
+The [k8s-manifests directory](./k8s-manifests/) contains the yaml specifications of the Voting App's services.

-Run the following command to create the deployments and services objects:
+Run the following command to create the deployments and services k8s objects:

 ```console
 $ kubectl create -f k8s-manifests/